 Watch this quick video on how Marcus Sheridan saved his pool company by blogging.
 This is a very inspirational story.

-Many artists have built a successful art business by blogging on a regular basis.
 They have built a following by writing articles about their niche, artistic style and techniques and showcasing their artwork.

 Over the past few years, I have seen the importance of content marketing rise to the point where if you do not have an artist blog you are missing out.